freegeekchicago/townsquare/README.markdown

  * **Device integration**: Email, text message, or web, we need to provide LOTS of ways for volunteers to hook into Townsquare.

+## Considerations

+### Language

+"Conversational" content types will use a single language.

+"Content" content types will allow translation into multiple languages.

+"Event" and "data" content types where complex form manipulation is required will be language neutral -- all note fields are assumed to be in the correct language of whoever will be reading.

 # Roadmap

  * **Initial development (Q1-Q2, 2011)**: Content structure, architecture, and